Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: RESULTS

 \section{RESULTS}

-In this section, we present results with the $\mathcal{F}_{\mathrm{DV}}$ BIC score function.
+In this section, we present results with the $\mathcal{F}_{\mathrm{DV}}$ score function for discrete variables, and the $\mathcal{F}_{\mathrm{HV}}$ score function for continuous RVs.
 For completeness, we repeat the main experiments with the $\mathcal{F}_{\mathrm{EV}}$ score function with the more restrictive ``equal variances'' assumption.
 These results are shown in the Supplementary Material and display similar characteristics.

-\textbf{Main results.} The key results on the \textit{Sachs} and \textit{SynTReN} datasets are shown in Table~\ref{tab:joint-results}.
-In the construction phase, our method obtains the best results out of the considered combinatorial methods on both datasets in terms of the rewards received as well as the metrics.
-The performance difference to RL-BIC is substantial.
+\textbf{Main results with continuous variables.} The key results on the \textit{Sachs} and \textit{SynTReN} datasets are shown in Table~\ref{tab:joint-results}.
+In the construction phase, our method obtains the best results out of the considered combinatorial methods in terms of the rewards received and the metrics.
+The performance improvements with respect to RL-BIC are substantial.
 Furthermore, RL-BIC achieves worse results than a Random Search that is afforded a similar number of score function evaluations.

-After pruning, our method maintains the best results out of all combinatorial methods.
+After pruning, CD-UCT maintains the best results out of all combinatorial methods.
 It performs the best overall on \textit{Sachs} yielding an SHD of $10.6$, but is outperformed on average by the order-based CAM method on the \textit{SynTReN} graphs.
 Note that the SHD of RL-BIC on \textit{SynTReN} is lower due to the pruning eliminating more non-significant edges rather than its identification of true relationships, as reflected in the much poorer TPR and FDR.
-Furthermore, the $\times$ in the NOTEARS column is due to the method not returning DAGs for some of the instances in this dataset.
-Wall clock runtimes are shown in the Supplementary Material and demonstrate CD-UCT is more than an order of magnitude faster than RL-BIC on \textit{SynTReN} due to its targeted exploration of the search space.
+Furthermore, the $\times$ in the NOTEARS column is due to the method not returning DAGs for some of the instances in this dataset, as it may become stuck in local optima~\citep{ng2022convergence}.
+Wall clock runtimes are shown in the Supplementary Material and demonstrate CD-UCT is over an order of magnitude faster than RL-BIC on \textit{SynTReN} due to its targeted exploration.